alicemirror/TLE94112LE/README.md

 - __conf__ : Dump the current settings

 ### Configuration dump
-Below the defaault settings tables shown on the terminal after a _conf_ command call.
+Below the default settings in the tables shown on the terminal after a _conf_ command call.

 ### Motors settings